 You may want to Feather the selection at this point (Select > Modify > Feather… Feature Radius of 1 or 2) which will blur the edges of the cut-out sightly.

-Cutting out with the Path tool (P) in Photoshop
+Photoshop Cut Out Shape with the Path tool (P)

 Unfortunately, not all images, like our friend the giraffe above, are as easy to cut out.
 Our other example is of a figure with a differing background which is virtually impossible to select by way of some cool Photoshop trick.
 In this case you just have to trace round the object manually.